Tag Archive for: supplements

 Vitamin E, Vitamin B1 and Folic Acid

-I am grouping these three together because they will often be low in diets before you add some kind of fortified feed or supplement.
+These three are grouped together because they will often be low in diets before you add some kind of fortified feed or supplement.
 And they are all relatively expensive nutrients, so for the sake of cost, you want to make sure your horse’s requirement is met, but if levels of these vitamins go above 200%, you may be paying a lot for nutrients your horse doesn’t really need.
-I like to keep them between 100% and 200% if I can.
-In the case of this diet, the supplement I used was rich in Folic Acid so it has tipped above 200%, but the E and B1 are at nice levels so I am not going to worry about the Folic Acid in this case.
+Keep them between 100% and 200% if you can.
+In the case of this diet, the supplement used was rich in Folic Acid, so it has tipped above 200%, but the E and B1 are at nice levels so nothing to worry about with the Folic Acid in this case.

 Quick Tip: Keeping these nutrients below 200% will make sure the diet is not excessively expensive!